twobit/gear/README.md

  * options.workflow - What tasks to run.
  * options.callback - Callback on workflow completion.
- * registry - Registry to load tasks from.
+ * options.registry - Registry to load tasks from.

 __Example__